A scalable system to measure contrail formation on a per-flight basis: Results and Discussion

 We now compare our detection results to various prediction models.
 To illustrate our method, let us first consider the example of the Baseline model with HRES forecast weather data, and assuming that all flights with RHi$>95\%$ are predicted to make a contrail.
 The confusion matrix for this case is given in Table~\ref{confusion_matrix}.
 The results show that only a third of the contrails we observe are predicted, and no contrail is observed for $85\%$ of the segments which are predicted to make a contrail.

 As discussed above, the threshold of humidity $95\%$ is not the only possibility.
-We repeat the above study for different thresholds from $70-110\%$, and plot all the precision/recall results as points on a curve in Fig.~\ref{pr1}.
-We then do the same thing for the Baseline model with ERA5 reanalysis weather data defined on `model' vertical levels (ERA5$_{\rm model}$), and again for the Baseline Model with ERA5 data on `pressure' levels (ERA5$_{\rm pressure}$), and the CoCiP model using HRES forecast data.
-In the CoCiP case we threshold on LWEF rather than RHi, and use thresholds $20,000 - 500,000 J/m$.
-We have also computed the performance of the CoCiP model using ERA5 reanalysis inputs, the results (not shown) were very similar to the Baseline model using reanalysis inputs.
+We repeat the above study for different thresholds from $70-115\%$, and plot all the precision/recall results as points on a curve in Fig.~\ref{pr1}.
+We then do the same thing for the Baseline model with ERA5 reanalysis weather data defined on model vertical levels (ERA5$_{\rm model}$), and again for the Baseline Model with ERA5 data on pressure levels (ERA5$_{\rm pressure}$), and the CoCiP model using HRES forecast data.